 - Learning Outcomes

-- The ability to produce a professional consultancy report
+- The ability to develop a communication strategy and produce a professional consultancy report about it;

-- The ability to participate in exhibition design and to create engaging material for it
+- The ability to participate in resource design and create engaging material; and